Waterfall Chart Excel: The Complete Guide (With Templates)

 Summary#

-Waterfall charts in Excel are essential for financial analysis and variance explanations.
-The native chart type (Excel 2016+) works for basic use cases, but serious limitations emerge when you need stacked segments, precise formatting, or efficient workflows across multiple charts.
+Excel's native waterfall chart (2016+) works for basic use cases, but limitations emerge quickly when you need stacked segments, precise formatting, or efficient multi-chart workflows.

 Key takeaways: